alexhaydock/blog.infected.systems/content/posts/2024-12-01-no-nat-november/index.md

 Sadly, the same cannot be said about Windows.
 Although as of March 2024, [Microsoft have committed to bring CLAT support to Windows 11](https://techcommunity.microsoft.com/blog/networkingblog/windows-11-plans-to-expand-clat-support/4078173), which is great news.
 Unfortunately, as of Win 11 24H2, it still hasn't landed yet so we may be waiting a bit longer.

 #### Linux
-In the CLAT space, Linux is... interesting. [clatd](https://github.com/toreanderson/clatd) exists and does see some maintenance, though the only distributions that seem to package it are [Fedora and openSUSE](https://github.com/toreanderson/clatd), and neither enable it by default.
+In the CLAT space, Linux is... interesting. [clatd](https://github.com/toreanderson/clatd) exists and does see some maintenance, though the only distributions that seem to package it are [Fedora and openSUSE](https://pkgs.org/search/?q=clatd), and neither ship it by default.

 I've had mixed results using `clatd`.
 It's a touch finnicky and seems to get a bit confused when carrying out very regular tasks such as switching between ethernet and Wi-Fi when docking/undocking a laptop, for example.